-- prepare and publish an Equality Policy and Plan which covers the requirements for a Disability Equality Scheme identifying our disability equality goals and actions to meet them; - review and revise this Plan every three years.
+- prepare and publish an Equality Policy and objectives which identifies our disability equality goals and actions to meet them; - review and revise these objectives every three years.

 c) Gender equality

 Legislation places a general and specific duty on schools to eliminate unlawful discrimination and harassment on the grounds of gender and to promote equality of opportunity between female and male students and between women and men and transgender people.